×

 When we asked people living in Amsterdam about club and activities where newcomers can meet others, they responded:

 "Expats in Amsterdam often join clubs and activities such as language exchange groups, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests," said one expat who made the move to Amsterdam.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests," wrote a member in Amsterdam.

 Learn MoreGet Quote